marliotto/wizard/docs/en.md

     ;
     ```

-1. Add networks and registers to database
+1. Add networks and registers to database.

     ```php
     $wizard